GlitchSecure/website/_posts/2024-01-06-the-hidden-cost-of-burp-enterprise.md

 ## The Total

 As demonstrated, the cost of a single DAST tool is more than what might first appear.
-Totalling our numbers in our example scenario takes us from what appeared to be $1,999 a year to $13,986 a year across several areas for _just two targets_ and one DAST tool.
+Totalling our numbers in our example scenario takes us from what appeared to be $1,999 per year to over $40,000 per year across several areas for _just two targets_ and one DAST tool.

 | Cost Source | Amount |
 | :--- | ---: |